commandblock2/coffee-mod-hsds/README.md

 - Consuming coffee gives a potion effect (Coffee Buzz) which
   1. [x] exempts you from phantoms
   2. [x] prevents night skipping when trying to sleep
-  3. [WIP] may cause sudden death when certain amount of time has passed
+  3. [x] may cause sudden death when certain amount of time has passed
   4. [x] prevents villagers from sleeping and reproducing

 - [x] Feeding cat with cocoa bean may produce `Kopi Luwak Bean (Cat Shit Coffee Bean)`(with boosted effect)